espocrm/documentation/docs/development/select-builder.md

 Available as of v6.2.0.

-The Select Builder builds select queries for ORM.
+The Select Builder builds select queries for the ORM.
 Applies search parameters (passed from frontend), access control restrictions, text filters, bool filters, primary filters.
-It's a layer between an input from the frontend and ORM.
+It's utilized as a layer over the ORM.

 See all available methods in the class `Espo\Core\Select\SelectBuilder`.